macmattes/funkwhale/README.md

 ```
 *On some hosts, you may need to install the `python-apt` package for check mode to work*.

 This command will show you the changes that would be applied to your system.
-If you are confortable with them,
+If you are comfortable with them,
 rerun the same command without the `--check` flag.

 Once installation is complete, run `/srv/funkwhale/virtualenv/bin/python /srv/funkwhale/api/manage.py createsuperuser` to create your admin account.